-Gjergji Vurmo is an independent researcher in Albania.
-He has fifteen years of experience working with third sector organizations in the areas of good governance, EU integration, civil society development and organizational management.
-He is also a Programme Director at the Institute for Democracy and Medication (IDM), an Albanian non-governmental think tank based in Tirana.
+Gjergji Vurmo is an independent researcher with strong experience in governance, EU integration, civil society development and organizational management.
+He is also a Programme Director at the Institute for Democracy and Mediation (IDM), an Albanian non-governmental think tank based in Tirana.

 The Open Government Partnership (OGP) aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
-OGP's Independent Reporting Mechanism
+OGP's Independent Reporting Mechanism (IRM) assesses development and implementation of national action plans to foster dialogue among stakeholders and improve accountability.